vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_compute_quotaset.md

 ---
 layout: "vkcs"
-page_title: "VKCS: compute_quotaset"
+page_title: "vkcs: compute_quotaset"
 description: |-
   Get information on a Compute Quotaset of a project.
 ---

 # vkcs\_compute\_quotaset

-Use this data source to get the compute quotaset of an OpenStack project.
+Use this data source to get the compute quotaset of an VKCS project.

 ## Example Usage